My dreams got crushed in high school.

 All my life, I wanted to be a writer.
 I told fantasy stories to my grandparents in their backyard when I was about seven.
-By the time I was in fourth grade, I was writing my first novel in a Pirates of the Caribbean journal.
+By the time I was in fourth grade, I tried writing my first novel in a Pirates of the Caribbean journal.
 (I never did finish that one.)
-I was brainstorming tons of novel ideas by the time I was in middle school.
+I brainstormed tons of novel ideas by the time I was in middle school.
 I finished my first novel my sophomore year of high school.

 But the world came crashing down after that.

 When I was a junior in high school, I sat at the restaurant with my friend Lily and her family.
-As usual, I stuffed the appetizer, French bread, into my mouth before the meal was ordered.
+As usual, I stuffed the appetizer, French bread, into my mouth before our meal came.

 Lily’s dad turned to me with a grin.
 “It’s great that you write books.”
 His hands spread out wide as he spoke.
 “Are you going to publish soon?”

 I nodded.
 “I want to publish before I graduate college.”